plabayo/learn-rust-101/README.md

 In order to start using Rust you have to install and configure its tooling on your machinery.

 - The Rust compiler (`rustc`), standard library and tooling (e.g. `cargo`) are all managed using `rustup`.
-  - You can learn how to get started by going to: Getting started
+  - You can learn how to get started by going to: <https://www.rust-lang.org/learn/get-started>
   - Once you finished with this you'll have Rust ready on your machine out of the box.
 Each time there is a new version of Rust you can update it, simply by running `rustup update`

 With this installed you should now be able to run the following command: